manjilsaikia/manjilsaikia.github.io/teaching/AhdUni/MAT631/index.md

 ## Submissions

-- Due time: 11:59pm of each due date
+- Due time: 11:59 pm of each due date
 - Must be typed in LaTeX and submitted as PDF or printed
 - Begin each solution on a new page
 - State your sources at the top of each problem (even if you worked independently)